dv-lse/fdi-patent-innovate/data/narrative.md

   autorotate: false
 :::

-3. Multinationals from emerging economies:
+3. Finally, multinationals from emerging economies:
 a) Are less likely to look for local technological dynamism in the regions where they invest.
 They often have  less developed absorptive capacities, needed to fully take advantage of innovation-prone regional environments [4].
 b) They tend to ‘imitate’ the behaviour of other multinationals and invest in regions where other companies are pursuing similar activities (e.g. R&D or production).